luiswirth/zuccmap2024fs/text.typ

 This creates an infinte but countable hierarchy of so called *type universes*.
 These form a hierarchy, because in every higher type universe contains all the lower type universes as *objects*!
 This is the first characterization of Lean's type system.
-It features a countably infinte hierarchy of commulative type universes.
+It features a countably infinte hierarchy of cumulative type universes.
 `Type n` is strictly contained in the higher universe `Type (n+1)`.
 `Type n : Type (n+1)`

 This is probably very unused for you.
 Because in conventional programming languages you pretty much only work with the `Type 0` universe, also just called `Type`, which contains the Integers, Floats, Booleans and so on.

+But it allows for talking about higher-order types, such as `Nat -> Type`.
+This allows for further abstraction into infinity.

 But in lean this is necessary for this first class support of types.
 Because if it wouldn't be for this hierarchy.
 Then we would run into contradictions, such as *Girard's paradox*,